I live in Brooklyn, New York, and am currently an MFA student at Hunter College. I completed my BFA in Painting at Purchase College.

 I make acrylic paintings about the relationship between private space and the people that inhabit and shape it.

-I draw from my experiences in caregiving and dis/ability to depict the many joyful, loving, idiosyncratic, and fraught formulations of private space between two people.
+I draw from my experiences in caregiving and chronic illness to depict the many joyful, loving, idiosyncratic, and fraught formulations of private space between two people.